SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

         ![plot](./images/download_system_cert.png)

-2. Generate **CA Certificate** in Cloud Connector.
+2. Generate a Certificate Authority(CA) certificate in Cloud Connector.

     A CA certificate signs all the certificates that are used when a request is forwarded from SAP BTP with the cloud principles.

-    The Cloud connector acts as a CA when the request is sent from the SAP BTP to SAP S/4HANA system.
-Every request from the SAP BTP will be signed from Cloud Connector with this certificate.
-SAP S/4HANA must trust this certificate to establish the communication from cloud to the on-premise system.
+    The Cloud Connector acts as a Certificate Authority(CA) when the request is sent from SAP BTP to the SAP S/4HANA system.
+Every request from SAP BTP will be signed from the Cloud Connector with this certificate.
+The SAP S/4HANA system must trust this certificate to establish the communication from the cloud to the on-premise system.

-    1. To create the CA certificate, scroll down in the **ON PREMISE** tab and choose **Create and import a self-signed certificate** icon.
+    1. To create the CA certificate, scroll down in the **ON PREMISE** tab and choose the **Create and import a self-signed certificate** icon.

         ![plot](./images/config_ca_cert.png)

-    2. In the **Common Name (CN)** field, enter a name of your choice.Fill the details for other fields in **Subject DN** if required.
+    2. In the **Common Name (CN)** field, enter a name of your choice.Fill in the details for the other fields in the **Subject DN** section if required.

          ![plot](./images/config_caa_sscer.png)

     3. Choose **Create**.

-3. Create **User Certificate** in Cloud Connector.
+3. Create a user certificate in the Cloud Connector.

-    1. To create the User certificate, scroll down to Principal Propogation section in the **ON PREMISE** tab and choose **Edit** icon to edit the Subject Pattern.
+    1. To create a user certificate, scroll down to the **Principal Propogation** section in the **ON PREMISE** tab and choose the **Edit** icon to edit the Subject Pattern.

         ![plot](./images/user_cert.png)

-    2. In the **Common Name(CN)** field, selct ${email} from the drop down menu to assert the user IDs.
+    2. In the **Common Name(CN)** field, select ${email} from the drop down menu to assert the user IDs.
 For example, Select ${mail} to assert the user against the user’s e-mail address propagated from the cloud.

-    3. Make sure **Expiration Tolerance (h)** field have a value of **2** and **Certificate Validitity (min)** field has a value of **60**.
+    3. Make sure **Expiration Tolerance (h)** field has a value of **2** and **Certificate Validitity (min)** field has a value of **60**.
 If these values are empty, you can update the values as required.
     ![plot](./images/edit_pp.png)

         Note: You can select the Subject Pattern depending on the assertion attribute.
 You can also provide manual pattern if it is not listed in the dropdown.
 For example, ${email}.